jacwah/oak/README.md

 `oak` is a modern reincarnation of the classic command line utility `tree`.
 It recursively lists directories and files, visualizing their hierarchy.

+This project is in an experimental stage and I'll happily respond to issues and pull requests within a couple of days.

 ## Basic usage

 ```